Updated: 25th February 2020

+clover (alfalfa), which is an important crop for cattle.
 See my page flower border for bees for further information

 Queens, workers and males all have two yellow bands on the thorax and one at the base of the abdomen, and a white tail.
 The face is long.
-One of the easiest ways to identify the Garden Bumblebee is by observing it as it approaches a flower with its very long tongue extended.
+One of the easiest ways to identify the Garden Bumblebee is by observing it as it approaches a flower, often with its very long tongue extended.

 It can sometimes be mistaken for Bombus jonellus, which has a shorter face and is usually smaller, or Bombus ruderatus which is a rarer species.
 The latter may have ginger hair on the mandibles.

 It may be found in gardens, parks, and along the wildflower edges of woodlands.